Dr. Curt Blakely

 Managing Editor - International Journal of Criminal Justice Sciences

-Curtis considers himself to be a conceptual/theoretical criminologist that specializes in interdisciplinary linkages.
+Curtis considers himself a conceptual/theoretical criminologist specializing in interdisciplinary linkages.
 To this end, he has written several books including Socio-Physics: Applying the Natural Sciences to Criminal Justice and Penology Revised/Expanded Edition (2017) and Socio-Physics: Applying the Natural Sciences to Criminal Justice and Penology (2016) each of which were co-authored with his wife Dr. Michelle Blakely; Prisons, Penology and Penal Reform: An Introduction to Institutional Specialization (2007); and America’s Prisons: The Movement toward Profit and Privatization (2005).
 Additional publications include What Podolsky, Einstein and Others Have Taught Me About Greatness (Socrates, 2016); Sub-Atomic Particles and Prisoners: A Novel Examination of Socio-Physics and Penology (IJCJS, 2011); Bio-Penology: The Protean Approach co-authored with former student Alice Walkley (L.A.E.
 Journal, 2010); and A Physicist, a Philosopher and a Politician: What Penologists can Learn from Einstein, Kant and Churchill also co-authored with Alice Walkley (IJC, 2010).

 An article written by Curtis was cited in a legal brief argued before the U.S. Supreme Court and his insights on prison privatization were showcased in a London Times article.
 He has also created a scholarly initiative that assists students to write for publication and has held elected positions with the Academy of Criminal Justice Sciences and the American Correctional Association.
 Curtis currently volunteers with the Lint Center for National Security Studies and with Criminologists Without Borders.